enkomio/ProgramUpdater/README.md

 ## Exporting private key

-In order to protect the private key from an attacker that is able to read aribrary file from your filesystem, the key is AES encrypted with parameters that are related to the execution environment (like MAC address, HD features, ...).
-This mean that you cannot just copy the private key file from one computer to another, since it will not work.
-If you want to obtain the clear private key you have to export it by issuing the following command:
+In order to protect the private key from an attacker that is able to read aribrary files from your filesystem, the key is AES encrypted with parameters that are related to the execution environment (like MAC address, installed HDs, ...).
+This means that you cannot just copy the private key file from one computer to another, since it will not work.
+If you want to obtain the clear private key you have to export it by executing the following command:

 	UpdateServer.exe --export-key clean-private-key.txt
 	-=[ Version Releaser ]=-